ahuacate/nas-hardmetal/README.md

     * Users media, home and private are for running CT applications
 * Chrootjail Group for general User accounts.
 * Ready for all Medialab applications such as Sonarr, Radarr, JellyFin, NZBGet and more.
-* Full set of base and sub-folders ready for all CT applications
+* Full set of base and sub-folders ready for all VM/CT applications
-* Folder and user permissions are set including ACLs
+* Folder and user permissions including ACLs
-* NFS 4.1 exports ready for PVE hosts backend storage mounts
+* NFS 4.0 exports ready for PVE host backend storage mounts
 * SMB 3.0 shares with access permissions set ( by User Group accounts )
 * Set Local Domain option to set ( i.e .local, .localdomain, .home.arpa, .lan )